In this article, you’ll find answers to questions like:

 “Many of the schools were similar on paper, but two of them had obvious safety concerns when we visited,” Burt says.
 “Playgrounds were too close to main roads, and there was not enough security.
 We walked right into two buildings without even being questioned.
 Take in all the little things when you visit and take notes on each when you are there.”

-“The kindergarten roundups are an opportunity for parents of incoming kindergarteners to register their children for their home, meet their school's principal and get acquainted with the campus before the first day of school in August,” Burstein says, noting that children are eligible for kindergarten if they’ve turned 5 by Sept.
+“The kindergarten roundups are an opportunity for parents of incoming kindergarteners to register their children for their home school, meet their school's principal and get acquainted with the campus before the first day of school in August,” Burstein says, noting that children are eligible for kindergarten if they’ve turned 5 by Sept.
 1.

 Burstein also suggests checking out prospective schools’ social media accounts for insight if you need a starting point when deciding which schools to visit.